ROCm/rocm-blogs/blogs/software-tools-optimization/amdgcn-isa/README.md

 global_load_dword v73, v[10:11], off
 ...
 ```

+> **Warning**
+> Sometimes a compiler might use loop unrolling by default for optimization.
+> This may lead to large register usage and potentially lower occupancy.
+> In the above example, not including any pragma unroll directive
+> still leads to pragma unroll factor of 128 due to compiler optimization
+> with rocm/6.1.0.
+This results in larger register usage of 85 VGPRs and lower
+> occupancy of 5 waves/SIMD.

 Note that the above example has large scratch allocations (528 bytes/thread).
 This is not surprising since the kernel uses a large stack array